-US unemployment claims soar to 3.3 million, quadruple previous record
+3.3 million seek US jobless aid, nearly 5 times earlier high

 Ellen Zentner, an economist at Morgan Stanley, said in a note to clients that 17 million jobs could be lost through May -- twice the entire 8.7 million jobs that were lost in the Great Recession.
 She expects the unemployment rate to average 12.8% in the April-June quarter, which would be the highest level since the 1930s.

 Still, Zentner also expects the economy to start recovering by the second half of the year.
-It will take time for things to return to something close to normal, she projects: The unemployment rate could still top 5% at the end of next year.
+But it will take time for things to return to something close to normal, she projects: The unemployment rate could still top 5% at the end of next year.

+AP Writers Carlo Piovano in London, David Lieb in Jefferson City, Missouri, and Matthew Barakat in Falls Church, Viriginia, contributed to this report.

 Copyright 2020 Associated Press.
 All rights reserved.